Costa RicaOfficial Name: Republic of Costa Rica

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Costa Rica, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Costa Rica is provided for general reference only, and may not apply to a particular location or circumstance.

 In order to drive in Costa Rica, drivers need to show a valid U.S. driver’s license or an international driving permit.
-Traffic is heavy in the San Jose metropolitan area.
-According to a 2013 Gallup poll, residents in the San Jose Metropolitan area lose 15 days per year because of traffic jams.
-Drunk driving is illegal in Costa Rica.
-Driving while using a cell phone is illegal.
-As mentioned above, visitors contemplating driving in Costa Rica should carefully consider the implications of not being allowed to depart the country for many months or longer in the event of a vehicular accident.
-Additionally, fines for routine traffic violations can be upwards of USD$500.00.
+Traffic is heavy in the San Jose metropolitan area and traffic jams common.
+Drunk driving is illegal in Costa Rica, as is driving while using a cell phone.
+Visitors contemplating driving in Costa Rica should carefully consider the implications of not being allowed to depart the country for many months or longer in the event of a vehicular accident.
+Additionally, fines for routine traffic violations can be upwards of 500 USD.
 U.S. citizens have occasionally reported to the Embassy that charges for unpaid traffic tickets have appeared on the credit card that was on file with the rental car company.
 The Embassy cannot intervene in such cases and can generally only refer citizens to the rental car company representatives and to a list of attorneys maintained on the U.S. Embassy’s website.

-Many destinations are accessible only with high clearance, four-wheel drive vehicles.
+Many destinations are accessible only with four-wheel drive vehicles with high ground clearance.
 When staying outside of urban areas, travelers should call ahead to their hotels to ask about the current status of access roads.
 Travelers should also minimize driving at night, especially outside of urban areas.